Third-Party Sexual Harassment Policy

 PURPOSE:

 OPL is committed to providing a safe and supportive workplace.
-This policy aims to address employee harassment coming from people outside of the organization (patrons, contractors, outside vendors, outside organizations.)
-OPL will not tolerate this kind of behavior and ensures staff are treated with respect and dignity.
+This policy addresses employee harassment coming from people outside of the organization (patrons, contractors, outside vendors and organizations, etc.).
+OPL will not tolerate this kind of behavior to ensure staff are treated with respect and dignity.

 SCOPE:

 This document serves to supplement the policy of the City of Omaha.
-For a more detailed explanation of our stance towards harassment, please refer to the City of Omaha Executive Order No. S-39-18.
+For a more detailed explanation of our stance towards harassment, please refer to the City of Omaha Executive Order No. N-6-25.

 DEFINITION: